 4th violation = 1 Day In-School suspension and parent will be notified

 5th violation = 2 Days In-School suspension and parent will be notified

 Over 15 minutes is considered a Class Cut = 3 Office detentions If the violation continues the Vice Principal of Student Life will request a conference with the parents regarding the issue.

 Students are expected to be at school on every scheduled school day.
-A student who is truant will be liable to a multi-day suspension and a grade of zero for all work missed.
+A student who is found to be truant (absent without parental consent) will be liable for an internal suspension and a grade of zero for all work missed.
 There are no “skip days” provided within the school calendar.

 Excused absences must be reported to the school by telephone, email or a written note excusing your child’s absence within 24 hours.
 Any student who does not have an excused absence within 24 hours will be subjected to the discipline chart below.
 TO AVOID CONSEQUENCES, ALL ABSENCES MUST BE REPORTED WITHIN 24 HOURS TO THE ATTENDANCE OFFICE.
 The attendance office will not accept excuses past the 24-hour time frame.

 Truant Discipline Chart:

 4th violations = 1-day Internal Suspension

 5th violation = 2-day Internal Suspension